-This information explains the test to check you for COVID-19, including risks and benefits.Back to top
+This information explains tests that shows whether you have COVID-19, and describes the tests’ risks and benefits.Back to top

 COVID-19 is a viral illness that can affect your lungs and airways.
 It’s caused by a new virus called SARS-CoV-2.
 COVID-19 can cause mild to severe respiratory (breathing) problems.